PotlatchDeltic Releases 2022 E - GuruFocus.com

-PotlatchDeltic Corporation (Nasdaq: PCH) today released its 2022 Environmental, Social, and Governance (ESG) Report.
-The Report highlights PotlatchDeltic’s ESG strategy and 2022 ESG accomplishments, linking them with the United Nations Sustainable Development Goals.
+SPOKANE, WA / ACCESSWIRE / June 1, 2023 / PotlatchDeltic Corporation (Nasdaq: PCH) released its 2022 Environmental, Social, and Governance (ESG) Report.
+The Report highlights PotlatchDeltic's ESG strategy and 2022 ESG accomplishments, linking them with the United Nations Sustainable Development Goals.

 "We are committed to social and environmental responsibility and strong governance practices, and we are proud of the initiatives we have under way," said Eric Cremers, President and Chief Executive Officer.
 "To successfully drive growth and business resilience, our ESG strategy needs to be aligned with our mission and values and should prioritize the issues that are most important to our business and stakeholders.
 Our 2022 ESG Report formally links our ESG strategy to four pillars--Forests, Planet, People, and Performance--and advances our ESG strategic initiatives through short and long-term goals within each pillar.
 We are focused on creating shared sustainable value and on building our capabilities to utilize working forests as part of the solution to climate change," stated Mr. Cremers.